rust-lang/surveys/surveys/2024-annual-survey/questions.md

 >
 > More detail on the type of situations where people have felt unwelcome can let us better
 > address these issues in the future.

-## Rust in Education

-### Are you currently taking a course that uses or teaches Rust OR have you taken a course of this type in the last year?

-Type: select one (optional)

-- Yes, through a university, school, or other educational institution
-- Yes, through my employer, contractor, or consultancy
-- No

-> **justification**
->
-> This question is primarily used to funnel respondents into the more specific questions about the kinds of educational activities they've been a part of.

-### If you consumed learning material about Rust, which kind of material did you consume?

-Type: select all that apply (optional)

-- Books ("The Rust Programming Language", "Rust for Rustaceans", etc.)
-- Online exercises (Rustlings, Rust by Example, etc.)
-- Videos
-- Online courses, webinars
-- Other (please specify)

-> **justification**
->
-> Getting data here seems helpful for guiding users / recommending public content.

 ## Rust at work